Arjun-Khurana/Math-Client-Server/README.md

 Protocal Design:
 The protocal design for this project is a message formation for sending and recieving math calculations, message format for joining and terminating connection and format for keeping logs of client activities at server side

+Below is the pseudo out program is based on for both the server and the client:
 server:

 //reqs: